 It’s an interesting exercise to compare the clip above with the following report from New Zealand.

 Perhaps this highlights how different the Australian media’s attitude to open political debate in general as much as their attitude to Pauline.
 Yes, there are some decent shows on Australian television which tackle a little detail, but they rarely attract a significant audience.
 More popular and therefore successful current affairs programs here tend to limit themselves to product placement interspersed with the odd bit of David the consumer vs business Goliaths.
+It’s hard to know how much this reinforces lazy thinking, or how much it simply reflects it.

 -----------------